userisanonymous/ProjectTerraform/README.md

 # TerraformProject

-## Terraform Infrastructure for N01595396
+## Final Project for N01595396
-This repository contains Terraform and Ansible modules for creating and managing a full stack application on Azure, which includes resource groups, network infrastructure, VMs (both Linux and Windows), data disks, load balancer, and a Postgres database.
-Creating Users, partitioning attched disks and configuring apache web server on deployed Linux machines through Ansible Playbook.
+This repository contains Terraform modules for creating and managing a full stack application on Azure, which includes resource groups, network infrastructure, VMs (both Linux and Windows), data disks, load balancer, and a Postgres database.
+It also contains Ansible role for Creating Users, partitioning attched disks and configuring apache web server on deployed Linux machines through Ansible Playbook.

 ## Overview of the Modules
+Terraform:

 rgroup-5396: Used for creating the Resource Group in Azure.
 network-5396: Used for setting up the networking infrastructure (Virtual Network, Subnet, and security group)